Mount Meru (Buddhism): Characteristics

 The 80,000 yojana square top of Sumeru constitutes the Trāyastriṃśa "heaven" (devaloka), which is the highest plane in direct physical contact with the earth.
-The next 40,000 yojanas below this heaven consist of sheer precipice, narrowing in like an inverted mountain until it is 20,000 yojanas square at a heigh of 40,000 yojanas above the sea.
+The next 40,000 yojanas below this heaven consist of sheer precipice, narrowing in like an inverted mountain until it is 20,000 yojanas square at a height of 40,000 yojanas above the sea.

 From this point Sumeru expands again, going down in four terraced ledges, each broader than the one above.
 The first terrace constitutes the "heaven" of the Four Great Kings and is divided into four parts, facing north, south, east and west.
 Each section is governed by one of the Four Great Kings, who faces outward toward the quarter of the world that he supervises.

 40,000 yojanas is also the height at which the Sun and Moon circle Sumeru in a clockwise direction.
 This rotation explains the alteration of day and night; when the Sun is north of Sumeru, the shadow of the mountain is cast over the continent of Jambudvīpa, and it is night there; at the same time it is noon in the opposing northern continent of Uttarakuru, dawn in the eastern continent of Pūrvavideha, and dusk in the western continent of Aparagodānīya.
 Half a day later, when the Sun has moved to the south, it is noon in Jambudvīpa, dusk in Pūrvavideha, dawn in Aparagodānīya, and midnight in Uttarakuru.

 The next three terraces down the slopes of Sumeru are each longer and broader by a factor of two.
 They contain the followers of the Four Great Kings, namely nāgas, yakṣas, gandharvas, and kumbhāṇḍas.

 The names and dimensions of the terraces on the lower slopes of Sumeru are given below: